AtharvaJais/Machine-Learning-Projects-ComputerVision/README.md

 ## About Me

 I'm currently exploring various machine learning algorithms and models, particularly in the realm of computer vision.
-My projects are geared towards understanding and implementing neural networks like CNN, RCNN, and RNN, while continuously learning about data preprocessing, model evaluation, and more.
+My projects are geared towards understanding and implementing neural networks like CNN, Faster CNN, and algorithms while continuously learning about data preprocessing, model evaluation, and more.

 ## Projects